NEC Software Solutions: Early years

-The company was founded as CMC (Computer Machinery Company Limited) on 18 September 1969 by Ray Parry.
+The company was founded as Computer Machinery Company Limited (CMC) on 18 September 1969 by Ray Parry.
+CMC initially operated as a distributor and subsequently a manufacturer of key-to-disk computer systems produced by the US-based Computer Machinery Corporation.
+These systems were used for data capture by commercial and government clients.
+In 1976, CMC developed the P99, a bit-slice microprocessor-based intelligent terminal that functioned as both a front-end processor to the key-to-disk systems and as a standalone terminal.

-They were originally distributors and subsequently manufacturers of key-to-disk computer systems made by a US-based Computer Machinery Corporation.
-The systems were used by companies and government departments for data capture.
-In 1976, CMC developed a bit-slice microprocessor-based intelligent the P99—which it is used both as a front-end processor to the key-to-disk systems and as a terminal, in its own right.
-It then evolved the P99 into the P141—another front-end processor, which it used to implement a new data capture system called Sovereign.
-This was used in manufacturing companies such as Rolls-Royce plc, British Steel Corporation and various government departments, including providing data capture for the DHSS at Newcastle upon Tyne.
-It later evolved into the M8000 system, based on Intel-processor-based systems.
+The P99 was succeeded by the P141 front-end processor, which formed the basis for Sovereign, a data capture system.
+Sovereign was adopted by manufacturing companies including Rolls-Royce plc and British Steel Corporation, as well as government departments such as the DHSS facility at Newcastle upon Tyne.
+The system was later redesigned as the M8000, based on Intel processors.

-In 1976, CMC merged with Microdata Corporation, a California-based computer company, whose 1973-released Reality operating and database environment product CMC was also distributing.
-The companies continued to use separate trading names in their respective regions until 1981.
-The Reality name was given to Microdata's computer system and the operating system—a version of the Pick operating system.
-Microdata owned rights to the Pick operating system in parallel with Dick Pick – who had developed it with Microdata.
-CMC Leasing Limited (the official trading name) then changed its name to Microdata UK limited, aka MUK.
-The company then started UK manufacture of the Reality range of computer systems in Hemel Hempstead.
-Microdata was purchased by McDonnell Douglas Corporation in 1985 and the company was re-branded as McDonnell Douglas Information Systems Limited (MDIS).
+In 1976, CMC merged with Microdata Corporation, a California-based computer company.
+Microdata's Reality operating system and database environment, based on the Pick operating system, had been distributed by CMC since 1973.
+The two companies continued to operate under separate trading names in their respective markets until 1981.
+Following the merger, CMC Leasing Limited changed its name to Microdata UK Limited (MUK) and began manufacturing the Reality range of computer systems in Hemel Hempstead.
+In 1985, McDonnell Douglas Corporation acquired Microdata and rebranded the UK operation as McDonnell Douglas Information Systems Limited (MDIS).